Things to do in Mawlamyine and Bilu Island, Myanmar

-Mawlamyine’s old town charm is reminiscent of other places in southeast Asia which have since succumbed to high-rise buildings and western food.
+Mawlamyine’s old town charm is instead reminiscent of other places in southeast Asia, which have since succumbed to high-rise buildings and western food.
 Seemingly resisting the test of time, Mawlamyine has retained its characteristic charm, and is still full of local appeal and a fascinating place to explore.

 Why should you go to Mawlamyine?

 You will find several things to do in Mawlamyine, some of which are right in town, whilst others, at its outskirts.
 Case in point, we really recommend that you spend a day exploring Bilu Island which offers a different perspective into local life, which is also distinct, no matter its proximity to Mawlamyine.

 First on the list of things to do in Mawlamyine should be your visit to the Kyaikthanlan Pagoda, the tallest pagoda in the city, and the one probably referenced in Kipling’s poem.

 Like the rest of southern Myanmar, Mawlamyine will feel very different to other faster-paced and more touristic destinations in the country.

 Even though we had traveled around the well-known destinations of Yangon, Bagan, Inle Lake and Mandalay several years before we made it to Mawlamyine, the people in the south area felt way friendlier and more welcoming, although we can definitely say that we also had a very positive experience on our previous visit too.